35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 May 2006      Work on south west corner suspended because of health and safety concerns about the design of the day centre.
 New design commissioned within an enlarged scheme.

-Sept 2006      Council's medium term financial strategy includes exploiting 'opportunities afforded through the regeneration programme, including setting a target for capital receipts from regeneration projects to support the Council’s future capital programme’.
+Sept 2006      Council's medium term financial strategy includes exploiting *'opportunities afforded through the regeneration programme, including setting a target for capital receipts from regeneration projects to support the Council’s future capital programme’*.
 Southwark's 3-year £455m programme includes a new Aylesbury Resource Centre as a priority.

 Nov 2006       Executive approves procurement of a Registered Social Landlord (RSL) / developer for south west corner site (Phase 1a).
 Site enlarged, by demolishing 1 - 41 Bradenham, 1-12 Red Lion Close and commercial units 6-28 Westmoreland Road.
 Number of dwellings increased by 150, from 125, to approximately 270 units.
 The additional 150 to be RSL housing for rent and for sale, split to be determined.
 Development will be funded by the appointed RSL, commuted land value and by London Housing Board funding, previously agreed for the former South-West Corner scheme revenues.
 The new resource centre to be funded by a Health and Social Care bid for £5.7 million (to be considered by the Executive in November 2006.  ‘..no anticipated implications for the Housing Investment Programme….’